TheRealFakeIan/naive-bayes-from-scratch/README.md

 ## Dataset Description

-The data used to trained the model can be found in the folder **dataset** , which contains a set of features for each student used to predict the target variable **grade**
+The data used to train the model can be found in the folder **dataset** containing a set of features for each student and their corresponding label **grade**

 ## Compatibility